tacman/mailtrap/sfcasts/cli-command-functional-test.md

 ```

 Check it out, our original two tests are passing, the two *dots*, and these
-*I's* are our new incomplete tests.
+*I's* are the new incomplete tests.
 I love this pattern: write test stubs
 for a new feature, then make a game of removing the incompletes one-by-one
-until they're all gone - then my feature is done!
+until they're all gone. *Then* the feature is done!

 Symfony has some out-of-the-box tooling for testing commands, but I like to
 use a package that wraps these up into a nicer experience.
 Install it with: